This post may contain affiliate links. Please see our full Disclosure Policy for details.

-In this post you will find details for material and instructions to make silicone molds using silicone rubber mold making kit.
-This is a one stop article to get you started into making silicone mold for casting epoxy resin projects, candle wax, soap, plaster, concrete cement, clay and more.
+In this post you will find details for material and instructions to make silicone soap dish molds using silicone rubber and housing kit.
+This is a one stop article to get you started into making silicone mold with plastic and metal for casting epoxy resin mold projects, candle wax, soap, plaster, concrete cement, clay and more.

 Table of contents: